Character Overview

 - Will be erased by enemy melee swings or IDPD Shields.

 - Frog can still use weapons while stationary.
-Weapons that give knockback or melee pulling forward will still effect him.
+Weapons that give knockback or melee pulling forward will still affect him.

 - This includes toxic spawned from his own active/ultras, toxic weapons, Toxic Ballguys and toxic barrels.